Maki: on-disk memoization for (deterministic) fun and profit

 Values are actually stored on disk with a few meta-data attributes,

-parameter mentioned above.
+including the lifetime parameter mentioned above.
 A simple tool called

-can be used to remove key/value bindings that have expired.
+maki_gc can be used to remove key/value bindings that have expired.

-What maki
+What maki is not

 - a reliable long-term storage (it's just caching!).